asdf-format/asdf-standard/source/intro.rst

 <http://www.hdfgroup.org/HDF5/>`__ and `BLZ
 <http://blaze.pydata.org/docs/persistence.html>`__ address problems
 with large data sets and distributed computing, but don't really address the metadata needs of an interchange format.
-FINF aims to exist in the same middle ground that made FITS so successful, by being a hybrid text and binary format: containing human editable metadata for interchange, and raw binary data that is fast to load and use.
+ASDF aims to exist in the same middle ground that made FITS so successful, by being a hybrid text and binary format: containing human editable metadata for interchange, and raw binary data that is fast to load and use.
 Unlike FITS, the metadata is highly structured and is designed up-front for extensibility.

-FINF has the following explicit goals:
+ASDF has the following explicit goals:

 - It has a hierarchical metadata structure, made up of basic dynamic data types such as strings, numbers, lists and mappings.